Wolfflyyy/DataAnalysis/README.md

 This is the Super Eagles's Ethical Hacking data analysis dashboard app.
 The dashboard can be opened by using either the dasheth.py or ethhack.ipynb

+## Presentation PDF

+You can find the pdf of the presentation inside the GitHub repository.
+It is named "Ethical Hacking Presentation"

 ## Installation

 In the console window of your visual studio code, choose "cmd" as your console and type "conda activate base".